corbtastik/todos-api/README.md

 **API Controller**

 With ``@RestController`` and ``@RequestMapping`` annotations on a ``class`` we can encapsulates and provide context for an API.  ``TodoAPI`` maps http requests starting with `/todos` to CRUD methods implemented in this class.
-The [Todo(d) Data](https://github.com/corbtastik/todos-data) Microservice exposes a similar CRUD API but with zero code from us.
-Todo(s) Data uses Spring Data Rest to blanket a Data Model with a CRUD based API.
-Check out that repo for more information on Spring Boot with Spring Data Rest.
+The [Todo(s) Data](https://github.com/corbtastik/todos-data) Microservice exposes a similar CRUD API but with zero code from us, it uses Spring Data Rest to blanket a Data Model with a CRUD based API.
+Check out that [repo](https://github.com/corbtastik/todos-data) for more information on Spring Boot with Spring Data Rest.

 ```java
 @RestController